Tis Project was Founded by CDTI

 - Ethernet Conectivity for stack.

-The System is designed to allocate all the system in a box, Superbrain is a Desktop Cluster.
+Because the system is designed to allocate all the system in a single unit, Superbrain is a Desktop Cluster.

-Having the possibility con connect up to 10 edge boards, transparent for the costumer as only one computer.
-But having up to 10 x physical processors and depending with core you chose you can have diferent performance.
+Having the possibility to connect up to 10 edge boards, it appears to the customer to be one single computer.
+But having up to 10 x physical processors and depending on which core you chose, you can enjoy differing levels of performance.

-The Biggest diference between both is the size, and the power consumtion, as you can think may be with superbrain you have less Gfps in one box, but you can stack , and to reach the actual cluster size, you will get more that 5 times the powerfull you have and the most important thing, is you will spend less money in power.
+The biggest differences between them are the size and the power consumption, as it may initially seem that with Superbrain you have less Gfps in one unit, but in reality you can stack to reach the desired cluster size, thereby giving you more than 5 times the power you currently enjoy.
+More importantly, you will spend less money in obtaining increased power.

-The system is developed to swap edge boards with hotplug, alowing to repair the system fast.
+The system is developed to allow you to swap edge boards with hotplug, leading to qucker and more streamlined system repairs.

 Regarding the Software

-The system can run any linux distribution depending the core you chose, with x86/x64 you can use any distribution, with ARM architecture you will use any distribution allows ARMHF architecture.
+The system can run any Linux distribution depending on the core you chose.
+With x86/x64 you can use any distribution, and with ARM architecture you can use any distribution which allows ARMHF architecture.

-We will give support for beowulf distribution in our github. configured and ready to use.
+We will provide support for the Beowulf distribution in our github, ensuring it is configured and ready to use.